cirruslabs/tart/README.md

 Credentials are securely stored in Keychain.

+In addition, Tart supports [Docker credential helpers](https://docs.docker.com/engine/reference/commandline/login/#credential-helpers) if defined in `~/.docker/config.json`.

+Finally, `TART_REGISTRY_USERNAME` and `TART_REGISTRY_PASSWORD` environment variables allow to override authorization for all registries which might useful for integrating with your CI's secret management.

 #### Pushing a Local Image

 Once credentials are saved for `acme.io`, run the following command to push a local images remotely with two tags: